MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/update-from-preview.md

 ```
 Replace *yourkey* with your KMS client activation key.
 You will need to restart any Office apps to see these changes take effect.

-If you set up the Office 2019 KMS Host on a different computer than your Office 2019 Preview KMS host and you aren't using Active Directory-Based Activation (ADBA), then the previous commands might not work, so try running these additional commands:
+If you set up the Office 2019 KMS Host on a different computer than your Office 2019 Preview KMS host and you aren't using Active Directory-based activation, then the previous commands might not work, so try running these additional commands:

 ```
 	cscript ospp.vbs /remhst